 All EA Ski & Snowboard courses in Canada offer CASI (Canadian Association of Snowboard Instructors) and/or CSIA (Canadian Ski Instructors' Alliance) Level 1 certifications and training.
 If you’re serious about pursuing a career in snow sports and want to continue instructing after your first season, you should consider a program that offers Level 2 training and extra qualifications such as EA’s Internship Plus program.
 EA’s Internship Plus programs include CASI or CASI Level 2 training, first aid and avalanche safety qualifications and are available at Revelstoke, Big White, Lake Louise and Castle.

 Note: EA’s internship program does not include a Level 2 exam.
-As Level 2 is a relatively big jump up from Level 1, it’s up to an individual to decide if they feel ready to sit their Level 2 exam in their first season.
+As Level 2 is a relatively big jump up from Level 1, it’s up to you to decide if you feel ready to sit the Level 2 exam in your first season.

 4. Get experience